-During the competition, both athletes must be actively pulling.
-The stick cannot be raised higher than the tallest opponent's shoulder.
-Intentional contact is not allowed, and athletes are not allowed to wipe their hands.
-Jerking, twisting, turning, or adjusting the grip on the stick is allowed.
+During the competition, the stick cannot be raised any higher than the tallest opponent's shoulder.
+Intentional body contact is not allowed.
+Jerking, twisting, or turning, or adjusting the grip on the stick is not allowed.

+Feet must remain in place on the floor.
 Movement of the feet will result in the player losing that pull.
 Each athlete will be given two warnings (throughout the entire competition) to correct form; on the third infraction, the athlete will lose that pull.
 The competition is double elimination format.
 Initial pairs are determined by draw.

 Equipment: The stick is a hardwood dowel that can be gripped comfortably.
-The stick is approximately 12-inches long, one-inch in diameter at the center, and tapered to approximately half-inch diameter at each end.
+The stick is approximately 12-inches long, one-inch in diameter at the center, and tapered to approximately halfinch diameter at each end.
 The center point of the stick is marked with a line.
 The stick is to be greased with Crisco-type lard to make it tougher to grip.
 Athletes must use their bare hands.